 - make clear links between your experience and the job to which you are applying (e.g. which of the departments modules you could teach on, which staff members you could collaborate with etc., if relevant).

 What to include in your academic covering letter

 Your CV is there for the employer to refer to for further details, so you should avoid simply repeating your CV again in your covering letter.
 In your covering letter, you should argue your case as to why your experience so far makes you a great candidate for that particualr job at that particular university.
 Here are some tips on what to include in your academic covering letter:

 - Open by explaining what you are applying for and where you say it advertised.

 - Briefly introduce yourself and what attracted you to the employer and the job (avoid directly restating phrases from their recruitment literature).

-- Explain how your research interests complement those of the department.
+- Explain how your research interests and/or teaching experience complement those of the department.

-- Give examples that show you have the right combination of skills.
-Examples might include some details of modules you’ve taught, conferences you’ve participated in, successful collaborations or projects you’ve been involved in.
+- Give examples that show that you have the right combination of skills.
+Examples might include some details of modules you’ve taught, conferences you’ve participated in, successful collaborations or projects in which you have been involved.

 - Include a closing paragraph stating your availability for interview (if necessary) and that you look forward to hearing from them etc.

 - Jobs.ac.uk have a useful academic cover letter template and an e-book guide on how to write a cover letter for academic jobs.